 - Maintaining robust and reliable security controls during process changes

-Outsourcing PCI compliance change management will help streamline vulnerability management and lower the overall risk of cyberattacks.
-With the guidance of a PCI compliance partner, your organization will be well-equipped to handle changes that could negatively impact sensitive data security.
+Outsourcing PCI change management will help streamline vulnerability management and lower the overall risk of cyberattacks.
+A PCI partner equips your organization to handle changes that could negatively impact sensitive data security.

 3. Robust Security Testing and Vulnerability Assessments